turksmathstuff/turksmathstuff.github.io/calcbc.md

 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiyMBYi1SesX1bBLKthg1EG0) to a YouTube playlist of additional videos about these notes.

 ## AP Calculus Free Response Questions
-[Here's a link](https://docs.google.com/spreadsheet/ccc?key=0Al1F_FpivrRidE1UZGlLSHJRY1BfZmdLWHF1b3FwX2c#gid=1) that will take you to a spreadsheet with links to my AP FRQ solution videos.
+[Here's a link](https://docs.google.com/spreadsheet/ccc?key=0Al1F_FpivrRidE1UZGlLSHJRY1BfZmdLWHF1b3FwX2c#gid=0) that will take you to a spreadsheet with links to my AP FRQ solution videos.
 If you'd rather just jump to a playlist, [here's a link to that!](https://www.youtube.com/playlist?list=PLA83584C88AB6F0AE)

 ## AP Calculus Review Videos
-[Here's a link](https://docs.google.com/document/d/1omZqpB0UkSJY1r4lPvEtojAa5NahVoW3ZxN0uLviKww/edit) to a google doc where I've organized most of my review videos.
+[Here's a link](https://docs.google.com/document/d/1omZqpB0UkSJY1r4lPvEtojAa5NahVoW3ZxN0uLviKww/edit) to a Google Doc where I've organized most of my review videos.
 Start studying now!
-If you'd rather just look through an enormous playlist of all the videos, [here's a link to that!](https://www.youtube.com/playlist?list=PL6iwkLfBjZiw2H9tmA1vW9a93_eJy6bLb)
+Start with AB material, then continue with BC.
+If you'd rather just look through an enormous playlist of all the videos, [here's a link to that!](https://www.youtube.com/watch?v=pLCyPMbf6iI&list=PL6iwkLfBjZiyOprILurQRNoI1M0ACE0ab)